harinivas-28/Text-2-SQL-v3/README.md

 ## 🙏 Acknowledgments

-- Hugging Face for the T5 model
+- Google for the Generative AI API
 - Flask team for the web framework
 - Open source community for various libraries